maevecrossan/la-luna/TESTING.md

 # Validator Testing

 ## Lighthouse
-Each page was tested on an incognito browser to prevent any plugin interferance.
+Each page was tested on an incognito browser to prevent any plugin interference.

 ### Homepage
 Desktop: